verbb/social-poster/docs/providers/facebook.md

 1. Ensure you install the Facebook app to your Facebook Group as per [instructions](https://www.facebook.com/help/261149227954100).
 Note that in order to install your app, it will need to be reviewed and published by Facebook.

 :::tip
-Ensure that you pick **Facebook Login for Business** and not **Facebook Login**, which are different products.
+Ensure that you pick **Facebook Login** and not **Facebook Login for Business**, which are different products.
 If you must use **Facebook Login for Business**, you'll need to provide additional scopes, as per the below.
 :::

 ## Troubleshooting